 Companies need to rely on managers who can visualize new scenarios.
 Contact the master Program Manager to begin this pathway.

 THE MASTER IS AN INVESTMENT.
 THE HONOR LOAN IS THE WAY TO FUND IT.

 Bologna Business School is EQUIS – EFMD Quality Improvement System accredited, one of the most important international quality assessment and continuous improvement systems for Schools of Management and Business Administration.

 " Artificial Intelligence is deeply transforming any aspect of our life, including our jobs and our business activities.
 Ranging from deep learning theory to Industry 5.0 applications, this master will focus on the main techniques and tools which are at the heart of this transformation, explaining their potentialities and illustrating their use in the production systems of many innovative companies.
 Together with an advanced technical knowledge of new AI techniques, the master will provide the management skills which are needed to turn these techniques into business opportunities and to tackle the emerging challenges for enterprises. "

 The Master in Digital Technology Management is a full-time program structured in 1,500 hours of learning activities over 12 months of study, divided into: 400 hours of lecturing, an estimated 600 hours of independent study, and 500 hours of internship.

-The structure of the Master is divided into two terms:
+The structure of the Master is divided into: